Uncertainty reduction theory: Cognitive uncertainty

+According to the theory, people can have cognitive and behavioral uncertainty.
+Both of these might occur when two people meet for the first time.

 Cognitive uncertainty is the uncertainty about other persons' beliefs and thoughts.
 It pertains to the level of uncertainty associated with the cognition (beliefs and attitudes) of each other in the situation.
 Uncertainty is high in initial interactions because individuals are not aware of the beliefs and attitude of the other party.
+An example of this is someone could have doubts about why another person acts a specific way, and then as a consequence, some questions may arise that could make a person feel uncertain. an example of cognitive uncertainty would be not knowing if a joke would deem funny or inappropriate to the other so you are uncertain if you should make that joke.

 Behavioral uncertainty

 Behavioral uncertainty is the uncertainty about other persons' actions.
 It pertains to "the extent to which behavior is predictable in a given situation".
 Uncertainty is one motivation behind adoption of norms in most societies in which people tend to abide by, and if in initial conversations one chooses to ignore such norms there are risks of increasing behavioral uncertainty and reducing the likelihood of having future interactions.
 A great example of ignoring societal norms is engaging in inappropriate self-disclosure.

 Reasons to reduce uncertainty

 Berger suggests that an individual will tend to actively pursue the reduction of uncertainty in an interaction if any of the three conditions are verified.
 According to the theory, any single factor or all three of them combined can result in an increase in one's desire to reduce uncertainty in interpersonal interactions.
+These motives deal with decreasing uncertainty with strangers, relationships, and overall uncertainty within interactions.